 - Document your discussions with employees regarding absenteeism as well as any decisions reached and their outcomes.
 This will be essential in the event of an employee lawsuit or an investigation regarding your compliance with state and federal laws for workers’ compensation, the Family and Medical Leave Act, Americans with Disabilities Act and others.

 - Introduce a Return to Work (RTW) program for workers recovering from an occupational injury or non-work related illness or injury.
 Options such as flexible scheduling, special adaptive equipment or alternative temporary work can help workers get back on the job while helping your business remain productive.
+A good workers’ compensation plan should be able to provide return to work programs as well as other benefits for employees.

 - Reinforce workplace safety practices.